Program Cat Injectable (80 mg) (Canada)This page contains information on Program Cat Injectable (80 mg) for veterinary use.

 Program Cat Injectable (80 mg) Indications

-PROGRAM works by interrupting the flea life cycle, thereby preventing the build-up of flea infestations on cats and their surroundings.
-PROGRAM is indicated for use in cats, including pregnant and lactating queens, and weaned kittens.
+PROGRAM is indicated in all cats, including pregnant and lactating queens, and weaned kittens.

-PROGRAM Injection is injected subcutaneously once every six months at the minimum dosage of 10 mg lufenuron per kg of body weight.
+PROGRAM is injected subcutaneously once every six (6) months at the minimum dosage of 10 mg lufenuron per kg of body weight.

 Recommended Dosage Schedule